Compare Insurance Quotes

 Customer Feedback and Ratings

 Allianz Life Insurance Company of North America has an A+ rating with the Better Business Bureau and has been accredited since 1972.
-There are only 14 complaints against the company in the past three years, and only four of those were closed in the past 12 months.
+There are only 27 complaints against the company in the past three years, 11 of which were closed in the past 12 months.
 That’s a very low number considering how large this company is.

 Most life insurance and financial services companies of this sort do tend to have a low complaint volume, but this is particularly low given that Allianz is a huge company.

-ConsumerAffairs.com has more complaints listed, with 77 total reviews of the company.
+ConsumerAffairs.com has more complaints listed, with 66 ratings.
+Of the 66 ratings, 48 of them are rated as one out of five stars.
 There seems to be some confusion on the part of the reviewers, however, as multiple complaints regarding Allianz Global Services (the travel insurance part of Allianz) are mixed in with complaints regarding the annuities division.
-This tends to skew the numbers in terms of complaint volume; not all 77 complaints relate to Allianz Life Insurance of North America.
-In fact, it’s reasonable to guess the actual number is about half of that.
+This tends to skew the numbers in terms of complaint volume; not all 66 complaints relate to Allianz Life Insurance of North America.

 The complaints that do focus on the annuities seem to focus on difficulty with claims, some of which can be attributed to policyholders who did not clearly understand the terms of their contract, although there are some complaints regarding poor customer service.